NikitaKostin1/microsoft-apps-exporter/README.md

 # Microsoft Apps Exporter

+## The project is still being developed - the tests and deployments are to be introduced yet.

 ## Overview

 The Microsoft Apps Exporter project was initiated to address the need for a dynamic, scalable solution to export SharePoint list data to a production database without requiring manual intervention for each new list.
 This solution ensures efficient data handling, automation, and adaptability to evolving business needs.